undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 {% endhighlight %}

-Now we have a stub `current_git_branch` function and result of this function is appended to `PS1` variable.
+Now we have a stub `current_git_branch` function and result of this function is appended to `PS1` environment variable.

-Get the real current git branch
+Get the real current git branch name
 ============================
-For that we should know next:
+For that we should know that:
  - `|` is a pipe operator and it's used to direct the output of command placed before pipe operator to input of the command placed after pipe operator.
  The small example of `|` operator: